Daan Klomp: NAC Breda

+Cavalry FC

 In January 2021, his agents again made contact with Cavalry FC, and this time he signed a contract with the club.
 However, the start of the season was delayed due to the COVID-19 pandemic, until he finally made his debut in the first game of the season on 27 June 2021 against York United FC.
 He scored his first goal on 3 August, scoring the winning goal in a 2-1 victory over FC Edmonton.
 He scored another game-winning goal against Edmonton on 29 September.
 He was named to the league Team of the Week seven times in 2021 and in July 2021, he was named the CPL Player of the Week for the first time for Week 4 of the season.
 In late October, he was again named the league Player of the Week.
 In his first season with Cavalry, he helped them reach the playoff semi-finals, where they were defeated by eventual champions Pacific FC.
 In January 2022, he re-signed with the club for another season.
 In his second season, he scored a playoff goal in the first leg of the semi-finals, but his team was again eliminated in the playoff semi-finals, this time against eventual champions Forge FC.
 In December 2022, he again extended his contract, with a club option for 2024.
 He has expressed a desire to join a Major League Soccer club after his time with Cavalry.

+After spending his first two seasons with the club as primarily a right-back, he shifted back to his regular centre-back position for the 2023 season.
+That season, he was one of only three players, and the only outfield player, in the league to play every minute in the regular season.
+At the end of the 2023 season, Klomp won both the CPL Defender of the Year and CPL Player of the Season awards and was named to the CPL Best XI.
+In August 2024, he was named the CPL Player of the Month.
+At the end of the 2024 season, he would win the CPL Defender of the Year for the second year in a row, and would be nominated for Player's Player of the year. he departed the club after the 2024 season, following the expiration of his contract.

+RAAL La Louvière

+At the start of 2025, Klomp went to train with his former club NAC Breda, before reportedly going on trial with Australian A-League club Adelaide United.

+In February 2025, Klomp signed with Belgian club RAAL La Louvière in the second-tier Challenger Pro League.
+In August 2025, after not being named to the matchday squad for the first two matches of the season in the Belgian Pro League following the club's promotion, his contract was terminated by mutual agreement.